-High Fructose Corn Syrup Linked to Asthma and Chronic Bronchitis
+High Fructose Corn Syrup Linked to Asthma and Bronchitis

 High fructose corn syrup (HFCS) is now found in practically every type of refined food.
 There have been major debates between scientists and nutritionists and those who represent the corn syrup industry regarding the safety of this ingredient.
 Increasingly, research has found the ingredient is linked with higher risks of obesity and diabetes.